About Us

 Advancing the State of the Art in Turbomachinery

-For over 65 years, Concepts NREC has been partnering with the world’s leading OEMs to improve the performance and manufacturability of their turbomachines.
+Since 1956, Concepts NREC has been partnering with the world’s leading OEMs to improve the performance and manufacturability of their turbomachines.
 We are the only company in the world whose in-house capabilities span the entire process - from conceptual design through manufacturing, testing, and installation.
 This unique perspective creates powerful synergies that drive innovation across our entire offering.
 Our clients benefit from having a trusted partner who can see the big picture and provide valuable insights that save them time and money.

 Concepts NREC Overview 2021